muratk3n/thirdwave/en/README.md

 "@JStein_WaPo

-NEW: In every corner of the globe, taxes on multinational corporations have gone down, down, down Janet Yellen's big objective: Get the world to agree to end the "race to the bottom" w/ a new minimum tax"
+NEW: In every corner of the globe, taxes on multinational corporations have gone down, down, down...
+Janet Yellen's big objective: Get the world to agree to end the "race to the bottom" w/ a new minimum tax"

 ---